 The apartment which is our Chalet Squaw Valley is on the first floor, looking towards the slopes and the sun.
-It has a large, comfortable sitting dining room and two sweet bedrooms with good bathrooms.
-It has the usual flat screen for French TV and DVDs, WiFi, and bootwarmers in the basement.
+It has a large, comfortable sitting-dining room and two sweet bedrooms with good bathrooms.
+It has the usual flat screen for French TV and DVDs, WiFi, and boot warmers in the basement.

 For two couples or a small family, there is nowhere more perfect.